grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/999 Release notes.md

 - New Analysis Panel.
 - Display warning when script options cannot be validated.
 - Fill user name and user email on the support widget.
-- Fix misaligned loadzone flags
+- Fix misaligned load zone flags

 ### v4.1.0 `(2022-8-15)`
 - [Audit Trail](/cloud/manage/audit-trail/): audit the activity within your organization.